 The division of knowledge in the program is balanced and effective.
 The program consists of 58 courses with 150 credits in total and divided into two blocks including General knowledge (47 credits in the first 2 semesters) and Professional knowledge block (103 credits including 10 credits of graduation thesis in the rest 7 semesters) [Exh.1.14.Curriculum].
 Knowledge is arranged from low to high levels (Figure 3).
-The arrangement of courses in each semester is considered to be suitable and effective [Exh.2.30.Feedback from employers on program specification consultance; Exh.2.31.Feedback from students; Exh.2.32.Feedback from lecturers].
+The arrangement of courses in each semester is considered to be suitable and effective [Exh.2.29.Feedback from employers & Exh.2.30.Feedback from students and teachers].

-The general knowledge block (47 credits) provides basis of natural sciences (Mathematics, biology, and chemistry), social science and basic English.
-In addition, students are also trained on military training (conditional course for all students), and some sports including swimming, a necessary skill for aquaculture students [Exh.1.7.Decision 43/2007/QĐ-BGDĐT].
+The general knowledge block (47 credits) provides basis of natural sciences (Mathematics, biology, chemistry), social science and basic English.
+In addition, students are also trained on military training (conditional course for all students), and some sports including swimming, a necessary skill for aquaculture students [Exh.1.17.Decision 43/2007/BGD&DT; Exh.3.2.Decision of CTU].

 The professional knowledge (103 credits) consists of fundamental aquaculture (49 credits), specialized aquaculture (44 credits), and graduation thesis (10 credits).
 In fundamental courses, students learn about biological statistics, research methodology, and basic aquaculture courses such as Principles of Aquaculture, Microbiology, Introduction to fish science, Water science, General ichthyology, Limnology, Principles of ecology, Aquatic animal physiology, and nutrition.
 Especially, in this stage (second year), students are continuously trained in English for aquaculture.
-As a result, they accumulate more specialized glossaries and basic knowledge in aquaculture, which is helpful when they learn specialized courses in English [Exh.3.2.Feedback on teaching English for Aquaculture from students].
+As a result, they accumulate more specialized glossaries and basic knowledge in aquaculture, which is helpful when they learn specialized courses in English [Exh.3.4.Feedback on teaching English for Aquaculture].
 The specialized aquaculture courses provide knowledge on culture techniques, hatchery techniques and management, aquatic resource management, and supporting courses such as disease management, live food production.
 In addition, students also learn about laws in fisheries, agriculture extension.
-At the last semester (9th semester), students carry out their thesis research based on the knowledge they have gained during the previous years [Exh.2.21.Academic regulation; Exh.1.7.Decision 43/2007/QĐ-BGDĐT].
+At the last semester (9th semester), students carry out their thesis research based on the knowledge they have gained during the previous years [Exh.2.19.Training regulation handbook; Exh.1.17.Decision 43/2007/BGD&DT].

-Figure 4: Diagram of program knowledge
+Figure 3.
+Diagram of program knowledge